mimshwright/commonwealth.js/MANUAL.md

 ### Messages & handlers

-Commonwealth has a simple solution for sending messages between states in the state chain.
-This allows states to respond to events that happen within the construct.
-This works very similarly to the `addStateMethod()` function but with a little more flexibility.
+Commonwealth can send messages between states in the state chain.
+This allows states to respond to custom events.
+Unlike the state methods, all handler functions in the are called when an event is dispatched.

+	var state = new commonwealth.State();
+	var child = state.addCurrentState("child");
+	var result = "";

+	// return the child's name on the "sayName" event. child.on("sayName", function () {
+		result = this.name;
+	});

+	// trigger the "sayName" event.
+	state.trigger("sayName");
+	result === "child"; // true

 #### Transitions

 Perhaps the most important thing you might to with a message handler is to trigger a state transition.
 Transition in this case simply means changing the current state, not an animation.
 This is very easy to set up in commonwealth.
 Use the method `addTransition()` to define one or more transitions that are triggered by a message.
 The syntax looks like this:

-	state.addTransition("message", {"from":"to"});
+	state.addTransition("message", {"from":"to", "anotherFrom":"anotherTo"});

 The first value is the message that will trigger the transition.
 The second is an object containing one or more pairs of states that will change.
 You can add as many transitions for each message as you like.
-If you want to cause _all_ states to transition to another state, you can use a `*` as in `{"*":"foo"}`.
+If you want to cause a transition from _all_ states to another state, you can use a `*` as in `{"*":"foo"}`.

+	var trafficLight = new commonwealth.State();
+	var red = trafficLight.addCurrentState("red");
+	var yellow = trafficLight.addSubstate("yellow");
+	var green = trafficLight.addSubstate("green");

+	// when the "change" event is triggered, cycle colors. trafficLight.addTransition("change", {"red":"green", "green":"yellow", "yellow":"red"});

+	// trigger a change event every 1 second setInterval(function () {
+		trafficLight.trigger("change");
+	}, 1000);

+#### onStateChange

+There's a special event handler which is called every time the currentState changes.
+To use it, just define a function on your state called `onStateChange` with two arguments for the old and new state.

+	var state = new commonwealth.State();
+	state.onStateChange = function (oldState, newState) {
+		console.log(oldState, " -> ", newState);
+	};

 <a id="json"></a>
 ### Creating States with JSON